pennyfarrell/minecraft-club/README.md

 ## Content

-* The overall inspiration came from my local [Tennis Club](https://shankilltennisclub.com/) which is extremely welcoming and accomodating of new players.
-Visiting this club significantly helped our family with making friends, having fun, keeping fit and assimilating in the new country.
+* The overall inspiration came from a voluntary club that I run.
+The real version of the club is a single session but I would love the concept of the club expanding to include members of more age-groups.
+The FAQ section came from real questions that I have been asked over the past year since I started the club.
+I now run another version of this club with the [Irish Stammering Association] (https://stammeringireland.ie/).
+The aims of the club are to create a community for young people who stammer in Ireland and to advocate on their behalf to challenge myths and stigma about stammering.
+The expectation to 'overcome' stammering is pervasive but negative.
+Stammering is a valid way of speaking and the young stammering community need encouragement to have their voices heard just as they are, without the expectation of having to be fluent.
-* The inspiration for the navigation and the form came from *Love Running Project*.
+* The inspiration for the hero image with zoom styling, the navigation bar, footer and sign up form came from *Love Running Project*.
+* Additional learning came from W3 schools, in particular to learn Flex and CSS styling for the timetable, font, underline and alignment[W3schools](https://www.w3schools.com/css/default.asp).
+* W3 school section on applying text to a hero image was also very useful [W3schools](https://www.w3schools.com/howto/howto_css_hero_image.asp).
+* The code for the speech bubble quotes was taken from code section by [Code Generator - Speech Bubble Generator](https://www.html-code-generator.com/css/speech-bubble-generator).
-* The styling of "Find Your Group" section was inspired by [Czechitas](https://czechitas.cz).
+* The code for the accordion styling of the FAQ section was taken from a blog post by [Felix Dusengimana](https://dev.to/felixdusengimana/.lets-create-an-faq-section-with-html-and-css-only-detail-tag-explained-12gf) and the related [codepen.io](https://codepen.io/phelixdusengimana/pen/ExQNMME).
 * The fonts were downloaded from [Google Fonts](https://fonts.google.com/).
-* The location of the local tennis club is taken from [Google Maps](https://www.google.com/maps).
-* The "Find Your Group" page content was partly taken from this [site](https://shankilltennisclub.com/).
-* The color pallete was downloaded from [coolors](https://coolors.co).
+* The color palate was found using [Color Picker From Image](https://colorpickerfromimage.com/).
 * The icons were found at [Font Awesome](https://fontawesome.com/).
 * [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
-* The framework for the readme file was taken from [Wawas Wood](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md) and from [Scoops](https://github.com/amylour/scoops_pp1/blob/main/README.md#testing).
+* The framework for the readme file was inspired by a layout from a cohort peer who had received a layout template from their mentor: [lucia2007](https://github.com/lucia2007/tennis-for-all) and [Kera Cudmore README Examples](https://github.com/kera-cudmore/readme-examples).

 ## Media

-* The images were downloaded from [Unsplash](https://unsplash.com/), [iStock](https://www.istockphoto.com/) and [Shankill Tennis Club](https://shankilltennisclub.com/).
+* The images were personal images from the club I run in real life.
-* The instructional tennis videos were found on [YouTube](https://youtube.com).
+* The video was an extract from a video I made for another advocacy project called "Here All Along" to highlight the need for more stammered speech to feature in mainstream media.
+This project was recorded from the club I run and submitted to [ISAD.live 2022](https://isad.live/isad-2022/papers-presented-by/kids-corner/here-all-along-penny-farrell/)
-* The photos were compressed using the [Squoosh app](https://squoosh.app//).
+** The photos were compressed using the [Cloud Convertor](https://squoosh.app//).

 ## Acknowledgements
 * Extra help and guidance was received from my mentor Precious Ijege, from tutors and fellow colleagues from the Code Institute.
 Many an insight was received from my friend Aoife.